 You've probably heard that claim before.

-And from the perspective of the 'culprit':
+And from the 'sinner's' perspective:

 Admission from here: